DivyanshuVerma/throttlestop-linux/README.md

 ```

 Switch off the bd-prochot bit by subtracting 1 from the decimal output above.
-Do not copy paste the below command, but
+Do not copy paste the below command, but take the output of above command, subtract 1 and replace `2359388` with that.

 ```
 $ sudo wrmsr 0x1FC 2359388